calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * It is recorded.
 * It is evidence.
 * It is tracked.
+* Don't use emoji's or slang in emails.
+It is not a chat system.

 Why is email so important?
 * Verbally - things get lost/forgotten/don't-exist